 - Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
-Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, longlasting, impact upon children and is a form of child abuse. - New Road Primary School recognises that domestic abuse can encompass, but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, long-lasting, impact upon children and is a form of child abuse. - St. Helen's Church of England Primary School recognises that domestic abuse can encompass, but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.